Kishore2o/TSA_EXP1B/README.md

 # Date:

 ### AIM:
-To perform regular differncing,seasonal adjustment and log transformatio on international airline passenger data
+To perform regular differncing,seasonal adjustment and log transformatio on Netflix stock price data
 ### ALGORITHM:
 1. Import libraries like pandas, numpy, and matplotlib.